 A method that involves only using conditioner to wash your hair, hence the term co-wash.
-The idea is that it helps to protect fragile afro tresses with its moisturising properties, which should result in more manageable tresses that are less prone to breakages, too.
+The idea is that it helps to protect black tresses with its moisturising properties, reducing breakage and making styling a breeze, too.

 D is for…

 Before you get confused, let us clarify: no, this isn’t the household kind!
 In fact, it’s a hair-cutting technique that allows you to get rid of damaged ends.
 But what’s the difference between a trim and a dust?
 Dusting normally involves cutting much less hair (about a quarter of an inch) from the bottom of the strands and/or twisting the hair and carefully chopping off any split ends that stick out.

 The coily pattern of natural hair makes it easy for knots to form – in particular, fairy knots (AKA pixie knots).
 These knots look like little balls in the middle and at the ends of your hair and are actually tiny single-strand knots.
 But why are they so bad?
 Because they can catch and snag other hairs, causing more tangles that might, indirectly, damage your tresses.
 The best way to get rid of fairy knots is to trim them off.
 And remember to keep your mane well-moisturised, so it’s less likely to tangle in the first place.

 Forget climate change for a second; this is actually an afro hair care method used to intensify conditioners and hair treatments for afro hair.
 Products are applied to the hair, and instead of using artificial heat to increase its effects, a plastic cap is worn to trap body heat, which will help open up the pores and hair cuticles.
 The idea is that natural heat should help products penetrate the strands more effectively.